How to Fix “Adobe Fill & Sign Not Working”?

 Remove Signatures in the Adobe Document Cloud

-3. Change your signatures and see if the problem is solved.
-If you have accidentally added a blank sign, make sure to delete it as well.
+3. Change or remove signatures as needed.
+If you accidentally created a blank signature, delete it as well.

 9. Reinstall the Adobe App